tisannai/tiide/README.md

 # Tiide

 Tiide is a minimalistic C language IDE for Emacs.
-It integrates c-eldoc, compile and gud-gdb packages as users C project development.
+It integrates c-eldoc, compile and gud-gdb packages as C project development environment.

+Tiide enables the user to use all features of Tiide from any buffer that exists within the Tiide Project hierarchy.
+User can stay in the current buffer (and within Emacs) for all basic iterations regarding program development: edit, (re-config), compile, run/debug.

-Tiide enables user to launch compilation and debugger from the current buffer.
-Current buffer is under Tiide Project Root in directory hierarhcy.
-Tiide finds the Project Root by traveling up in directory hierarchy from the file of current buffer.
+Current buffer is under Tiide Project Root, in directory hierarchy.
+Tiide finds the Project Root by traveling up in directory hierarchy from the directory that includes the file of current buffer.

-Project Root directory is identified by placing ".tiide.el" file to the Root directory. ".tiide.el" is called Tiide Config.
-Tiide Project contains all files below the Project Root.
+Project Root directory is identified by placing ".tiide.el" file to Root directory. ".tiide.el" is called Tiide Config.
+Tiide Project contains all files recursively under Project Root.

 Tiide provides following commands (among others):